oasisprotocol/old-docs/src/operators/staking-competition-rules.md

    will need to sign a waiver as a part of this process.
 It is linked in the signup form.

+3. Send us your Entity Package.
+See: [Creating an Entity Package](./creating-an-entity-package.md)

 ## Competition Kickoff

 The competition is expected to start **in early January**.
 We will give at least